thesassway/thesassway.com/source/advanced/how-to-programtically-go-from-one-color-to-another-in-sass.html.markdown

 I hope you've enjoyed this experiment!
 If you'd like to play with the code in this project, check out [this Sassmeister gist](http://sassmeister.com/gist/8668994).
 Cheers!

-On a side note, Brandon Mathis has worked on [Color Hacker](https://github.com/imathis/color-hacker), a Compass extension providing some advanced color functions for disecting your own color schemes.
+On a side note, Brandon Mathis has also worked on [Color Hacker](https://github.com/imathis/color-hacker), a Compass extension providing some advanced color functions for disecting your own color schemes.